How to eat for your menstrual cycle

 You may experience higher spikes in blood sugar during this time as well as some insulin resistance during ovulation

-Focus on healthy fats and fiber to help detoxify estrogen (cruciferous vegetables like broccoli, broccoli sprouts, brussels sprouts, etc)
+Try to avoid processed foods and focus instead on healthy fats and fiber to help detoxify estrogen (cruciferous vegetables like broccoli, broccoli sprouts, Brussels sprouts, etc)

 It is best not to fast.
 If you must fast, maintain 13-15 hours fasting.